 </Asset>

-To add our specialist to a rewardpool we need to create a new <ModOp>.
-We will be adding our item to the <ItemsPool> in those rewardpools.
+To add our specialist to this pool we need to create a new mod operation (<ModOp>) where we add our new item to the <ItemsPool>.

 Remember the previous tutorial where we looked at the path of Feras to understand where we needed to replace a specific value?
-This time it is somwhat the same.
+This time it is somewhat the same.

 <ModOp Type="add">